-This is the rent you will pay on the portion of house you do not own yet which is made payable to Platform.
+Specified Rent - This is the rent you will pay on the portion of the house you do not own yet, which is made payable to Platform.

-This is the document which officially finalises a sale, transferring the title of the property from the seller to the buyer.
-You usually sign this at the same time as your contract documents, and it will be sent to the Land Registry so the property's title can be transferred into the buyers name.
+Transfer Deed - This document officially finalises a sale and transfers the title of the property from seller to buyer.
+The transfer deed is signed at the same time as the contract documents and is sent to the Land Registry.

-An assessment of the property to determine the value.
-Many factors are taken into consideration, such as location and condition.
-The valuation will be carried out by your mortgage lender and will be used to confirm that the value of the property is what is being claimed and is suitable security for a loan.
-A valuation fee will be charged to you by your mortgage lender.
+Valuation - An official assessment of a property that determines its value.
+There are a number of factors taken into consideration, including location and condition.
+The valuation is carried out by the mortgage lender and is used to confirm the value of the property is what is being claimed.
+This usually incurs a valuation fee from your mortgage lender.